jkoncick/HocusEditor/readme.txt

   time.
 There you can adjust some preferences and set path for Dosbox (must include dosbox.exe filename).
 - The editor detects your game version by HOCUS.EXE filesize.
-  Supported versions are shareware (both 1.0 and 1.1) and registered (only 1.1).
+  Supported versions are shareware (both 1.0 and 1.1), registered (only 1.1) and beta.

 3. Modding tips